Book launch: Soar, Adam, Soar.

 Going back to go forward

 In the print edition of Triple Echo, I frequently wrote more personal items than I have heretofore done online.
 I’m not sure whether reflecting on my own life is of any value to anyone else, but I was compelled to write the following piece when looking back on the interesting year I’ve had.
-I hope you find it worthwhile.

 This past year I have spent a surprising amount of time conversing with my 22 year old self.